microsoft/fluent-ui-react/specs/Checkbox.md

 ### Themability and customization

-Both Fluent and Teams themes and other custom themes will be made with compose and the design tokens specified below.
+Both Fluent UI and Teams themes and other custom themes will be made with compose and the design tokens specified below.
 Screenshots of themed variants will be posted here soon after that work is done like the example code below.

 The `Checkbox` uses `react-texture` to provide a recomposable implementation that has no runtime performance penalties.
 The `BaseCheckbox` implementation can be used to provide new `slots` and default `props`: